Toni Gonzaga

+Celestine "Toni" Cruz Gonzaga-Soriano (born January 20, 1984) is a Filipino media personality, host, actress, businesswoman, singer, and vlogger.
+Gonzaga was the former lead host of ABS-CBN's long-running reality show Pinoy Big Brother (2005–2022).
+Her own YouTube channel, Toni Gonzaga Studio (TGS), has over 8 million subscribers.
+Tatler magazine named her one of the most influential people in Asia in 2021 and 2022.

+Early life and background

 Toni Gonzaga was born Celestine Cruz Gonzaga on January 20, 1984, in Taytay, She is the eldest daughter of former punong barangay, councilor and vice mayor Carlito "Bonoy" and Crisanta "Pinty" (née Cruz) Gonzaga, who also acts as her talent manager.
-Her sister, Catherine "Cathy" Gonzaga, professionally known as Alex Gonzaga, is also an actress, comedian, television host and vlogger.
+Her younger sister, Catherine "Cathy" Gonzaga, professionally known as Alex Gonzaga, is also an actress, comedian, television host and vlogger.
 In Taytay, she was an elected Barangay Kagawad for one term and a Sunday school teacher in Taytay United Methodist Church.
 She studied mass communication at the Dominican College in San Juan for two years.
 Later, she transferred to the Asian Institute for Distance Education (AIDE) and shifted her major to AB English, which she wasn't able to finish due to her busy showbiz schedule.
 She is currently enrolled at the University of the Philippines Open University taking up her bachelor's degree in multimedia studies.
 Gonzaga is an active member of the United Methodist Church.

-On February 1, 2015, during her guesting in the Sunday talk show The Buzz, Gonzaga announced her engagement to director Paul Soriano, her boyfriend of eight years.
-They were married on June 12, 2015, at 3 p.m. in the United Methodist Church in Taytay, Rizal.
-In February 2016, a source announced that the couple was expecting their first child, due in late 2016 or early 2017.
-Gonzaga herself confirmed the announcement on ASAP on April 17, 2016.
-Gonzaga gave birth to their son, Severiano Elliott, on September 30, 2016.